“Negative thoughts stick around because we believe them, not because we want them or choose them”

 How do people do this?
 By overthinking, worrying and approaching life with a pessimistic or negative view.

-We are hardwired to protect ourselves from any kind of threat, and so we look out for all the negatives and we miss out the positives.
+Often the women I work with are surprised to learn that we are hardwired to protect ourselves from any kind of threat, and so we look out for all the negatives and we miss out the positives.